Things to do in Anafi: Beaches, Walks and Quiet Corners of the Island

 Agioi Anargyroi.
 Next to Megas Potamos lies the Agioi Anargyroi beach.
 Mid-sized beach with a church on one side.
 Isolated, therefore, bring your provisions.
 The bus stops there, too.
 The landscape is beautiful.

 Monastiri.
-That’s the last beach the bus reaches and where you can start hiking toward the Kalamiotissa monastery on the Monolith.
-Don’t be confused by the (so-called) Lower Monastery that you’ll see when you arrive there; it’s not the one you’re looking for if you’re there for hiking.
+That’s the last beach the bus reaches, and where you can start hiking toward the Kalamiotissa monastery on the Monolith.
+Don’t be confused by the (so-called) Lower Monastery you’ll see when you arrive; it’s not the one you’re looking for if you’re there for hiking.
 To be honest, the beach itself is not something spectacular, but you will swim next to the Monolith.

 Livoskopos.
-This is an excellent beach on the northern side of the island.
+This is an excellent beach on the island’s northern side.
 However, if the wind blows from the north, do not even bother going: you won’t be able to stand at the beach, let alone swim.
 Livoskopos is one of the finest sandy beaches on the island, but unfortunately, it’s only accessible by car.
 The road is pretty bad, and if you are easily scared, you should better avoid it.
-It’s much better to use the hiking trail and reach it on foot; it takes approximately 40 minutes.
+It’s much better to use the hiking trail and walk to it; it takes about 40 minutes.

 Katalimatsa.
 A sandy beach that you can reach straight after Roukounas.
 Katalimatsa is the ancient port of Anafi, and there’s a path leading to an ancient cemetery.
 There’s also a windmill atop the hill with great views of the open sea.